 - or assets on winding up it qualifies as a participating holding.

 As well, the subsidiary must not own or have rights to immovable property in Malta (including through a second-degree subsidiary).

-Finally, your holding company must have certain rights to purchase further stock in the subsidiary, a seat on its board, or the holding in the subsidiary must be worth at least €1,164,000.
+Finally, your holding company must have certain rights to purchase further stock in the subsidiary, a seat on its board, or the shares in the subsidiary must be worth at least €1,164,000.

 Getting Help From One of Malta’s Company Formation Agents

 If the process seems a bit more complicated than what you want to tackle as a DIY project there are experts who can help you with your company formation in Malta.